-Scientists have long believed that the ability of the human brain to create new neurons ended in early development.
-Yet new research suggests that new cells are generated in the human brain throughout our lives.
+Scientists long believed that the human brain doesn’t create new neurons after our very early development.
+But now, new research suggests that new cells are generated in the human brain throughout our lives.
 In fact, the new evidence suggests that thousands of new neurons are added each day, with only a modest decline in old age.
 Those blue spots in the image above highlight newborn neurons in an adult human brain.

 What roles do these new neurons play?
 And what controls the rate of neurogenesis, as their birth is called?
 These questions stand at the heart of new exploration in neuroscience, where the brain is seen as more malleable and dynamic than previously thought.